-The inside is small, cozy, and cramped, with wood paneling evoking traditional Austrian eateries.
-But the food is more elevated and flavorful than the informal decor would indicate.
-The specialty of the house is manyfold; you’ll not regret ordering the flavorful beef broth soup (rindsuppe), the deceptively simple-sounding rice and meat combo (Reisfleisch), the crispy and juicy schnitzel, the mushroom ravioli (Steinpilzeravioli), the caramelized Kaiserschmarrn, and the feather-light Topfenknödel.
-Pair them with local wines and beer and be sure to book ahead. €15-25 mains.
-Advance booking – by phone – is a must.
+The inside is small, cozy, and cramped, with wood paneling and a bar counter evoking traditional eateries.
+The food is more elevated than the informal decor would indicate.
+The specialty of the house is manyfold; you’ll not regret ordering the flavorful beef broth soup (rindsuppe), the Tafelspitz, the deceptively simple-sounding rice and meat combo (Reisfleisch), the crispy and juicy schnitzel, the mushroom ravioli (Steinpilzeravioli), the caramelized Kaiserschmarrn, and the feather-light Topfenknödel.
+Pair them with local wines and beer and be sure to book ahead (by phone). €15-25 mains.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.